 Today it is a popular fruit ingredient served on festive occasions in South America, especially where fresh lucuma is obtainable.
 It is also a cherished favorite Peruvian ice cream flavor and used in various traditional Chilean desserts, like lucuma meringue cake or "torta de merengue lucuma."

-Lucuma is often described as having a taste combination reminiscent of maple, caramel and sweet potato, however in its dried form it smells and
+Lucuma is often described as having a taste combination reminiscent of maple syrup, caramel and sweet potato, however in its dried form it smells and

 tastes somewhat like a blend of ripe apricots and dried goji berry.